Chef (2014 film): Filming

-In Austin, filming locations included Franklin Barbecue and Guero's on South Congress.
-Filming of the shopping scene took place in Los Angeles at Charlie's Fixtures.
 Food prepared for the shoot was eaten by the cast and crew after filming.
 Much of the dialogue in the food truck scenes between Favreau, John Leguizamo, and Emjay Anthony was improvised in order to capture the banter of a kitchen environment.

 Soundtrack

 Milan Records released a Chef soundtrack on May 6, 2014, three days before the film's release.
 The soundtrack is a combination of Latin jazz, New Orleans jazz and blues, which serve as background to the storyline as it moves through Miami, New Orleans and Austin, respectively.
 The film's music was chosen by music supervisor Mathieu Schreyer, while additional incidental music was scored by Lyle Workman.

-Charts

 Release

 Chef premiered on March 7, 2014, at South by Southwest, where it was the opening film of the festival and was attended by Favreau, Leguizamo, Anthony, and Platt.
 It was subsequently screened at the Tribeca Film Festival in April.
-On August 19, Open Road Films announced to re-release the film nationally on August 29 for a Labor Day weekend, which would grow 100 screens to 600–800.
+On August 19, Open Road Films announced to re-release the film in the United States on August 29 for a Labor Day weekend, which would grow 100 screens to 600–800.